marumen/git_netkeiba_scraping/README.md

 + Description

 ```
-Get urls of race from [year] to this year
+Get urls of race from [year] to this year.
-Output file name is "url_list.txt"
+Output file name is "url_list.txt".
-The [year] is possible to set from 1975 to this year
+The [year] is possible to set from 1975 to this year.
 ```

 + usage(example)